 Post overview: Complete 2 Day NYC itinerary for first time visitors

-New York City is the largest city in the U.S. and exploring it over a weekend is an impossible task.
-BUT WAIT, before you click off this post and start looking up tickets to Los Angeles (boo!), that doesn’t mean you shouldn’t be introduced to the Big Apple.
+New York City is the largest city in the U.S. and exploring it over a weekend feels like an impossible task.
+But, that doesn’t mean you shouldn’t try, right?

 Visiting New York City?
 If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (The best neighborhoods for first timers +2 to avoid).
 Don’t have time?
 Here’s our favorite hotel in NYC, hands down.

 Who is this 2 day New York City itinerary for?

 Obviously, this post is for folks who will be spending 2 days in NYC, but beyond that we’ve tailored it for first time visitors.

 We’ll try to check off as many iconic attractions as possible, and if you’ve visited before odds are you’ve seen at least a handful.

 Now that doesn’t mean this post won’t be helpful if this is your second, or third time in the Big Apple.
 We will be peppering the article with recommendations that may be new to you and worth the stop during your 2 days in NYC.

 What’s more, you can swap out attractions you’ve seen before with ones you haven’t and keep following the guide.

 Our 2 day NYC itinerary is meant to seamlessly take you through the city without unnecessary fuss, because we’re keen to focus on the essentials, no fluff.